-- 1. Numbered below 100

-- 2. For private music instruction
+- For private music instruction

-- 3. For directed study and on-line courses
+- 2. For directed study and on-line courses

-- For practica or for physical education and outward pursuit activity courses.
-(Except OPAT 140, OPAT 157, and OPAT 205.)
+- 3. For practica or for physical education and Outward Pursuits activity courses.
+(Except OPAT 140, OPAT 157)

 English proficiency requirements are the same for entrance into audit courses as for-credit courses.
 Auditing a course is significantly different from taking a course for credit: the instructor is not required to grade or to provide feedback on assignments, quizzes, tests or examinations that the auditing student chooses to complete.